 For example, plant engineering company Siemens Industry launched the gaming platform “Plantville” as way to drive brand awareness and educate consumers on plant management operations.
 Rather than simply providing instructional documents and videos (that would likely go unnoticed as they gathered dust), Plantville offered an immersive and interactive way for Siemens to reach its audience.

-By applying a narrative to its processes, users could place themselves in the role of a plant manager and learn while in a fun setting.
+They applied a narrative to its processes.
+That way, users could place themselves in the role of a plant manager and learn while in a fun setting.
 Leaderboards provided a sense of competition and achievement that accelerated the platform’s usage.
 Each gaming element supported Siemens in its goals while simultaneously offering a unique experience for each user.

 Of course, gamifying workflows can’t be done behind closed doors.
 Gamification works best when the gaming elements are clear, visible, and distinct for all members of the organization.
 Elements like leaderboards, for example, have little meaning if nobody can see them.
 This brings us to another critical aspect of gamification—having the tools to display your game.